What is Cultural Engagement?

 This unit is available for credit to undergraduate and postgraduate students across all faculties, who are eligible to use a WIL unit towards their degree.

-Successful students are eligible to undertake this unit for 1 credit point and are required to enrol in
+Successful students are eligible to undertake this unit for 1 credit point and are required to enrol (upon approval) in:

 It is your responsibility to ensure that taking a WIL unit contributes towards your course requirements, and will not prevent you from meeting your course rules.
 Please speak with a Student Adviser if you are unsure; you can contact them on email@example.com or (03) 9244 6555.